dotnetprofessional/LiveDoc/packages/livedoc-mocha/docs/Livedoc-reporter.md

 The livedoc reporter supports the following switches:

 ### --output \<filename>
-Will write the output to a file, stripping any ANSI color codes.
+Will write the output of the test run to a file, stripping any ANSI color codes.

 ### --reporter-options | -O
 Supported options are: